VOLUNTEER PROGRAMS IN GHANA

-- Teaching experience is an advantage, but not necessary.
+- Teaching experience is a plus, but not necessary.

 - Basic knowledge in computers and common programs.

-For the medical program you need to be accredited:
+For the medical program you must present the following information:

-- Certification that validates that you are studying some branch of medicine or that you already are.
+- Certification that validates that you are studying some branch of medicine or that you already have.